John Dorsey (poet)

 John Dorsey (born 1976) is an American poet, playwright, newspaper journalist, and screenwriter.
 Dorsey is the author of over one hundred collections of poetry and his work has appeared in over 2,000 anthologies and literary magazines.
 Former Poet Laureate of Belle, Missouri, he is the recipient of the 2019 Terry Award, given at Poetry Rendezvous.
 Dorsey is also a founder and co-editor of the Gasconade Review, with Jason Ryberg and River Dog Press, with Victor Clevenger.
 Dorsey is known for his prolific writing career as a poet, and as a major influence on small press, grassroots poetry movements in the U.S. Since 1992, his poems have been published in more than 2000 literary magazines and anthologies.

 Personal life and education

 John Dorsey was born on a military base in Hawaii in 1976, but spent much of his childhood in Greensburg, Pennsylvania.
 After graduating from Hempfield Area High School, he first attended Westmoreland County Community College, where he completed an Associate's degree in English & Philosophy.
 He later moved to Philadelphia, Pennsylvania, to attend The University of the Arts, earning a B.F.A. in Writing for Film & Television in 2002 and studying under screenwriter Charles Purpura.
 From 2005 to 2014, Dorsey worked as a Staff Writer and Columnist for the Toledo Free Press newspaper.
-Since then, he's lived in Sheboygan, Wisconsin, and Belle, Missouri, serving as the latter city's first poet laureate.
+Since then, he has lived in Sheboygan, Wisconsin, and Belle, Missouri, serving as the latter city's first poet laureate.
 In 2022, Dorsey was diagnosed with advanced basal cell carcinoma.